ChangJoo-Park/website-_/src/docs/get-started/flutter-for/xamarin-forms-devs.md

 Unlike .NET which has `resx` files, Flutter currently doesn't have a dedicated resources-like system for strings.
-At the moment, the best practice is to hold your copy text in a class as static fields and accessing them from there.
-For example:
+At the moment, the best practice is to hold your copy text in a class as static fields and accessing them from there. 사용 예:

 <!-- skip -->
 {% prettify dart %}